 \subsection{Does \modelname{} Learn the Hierarchy?}

-\modelname{} demonstrates strong performance in the low-data regime on our extrinsic evaluation, but why?
-We further conduct an intrinsic evaluation and directly visualize the image feature representations \modelname{} has learned to shed light on this question (\cref{fig:intrinsic}).
-We embed image representations from iNat21's validation set (which is not see during training) in two dimensions using t-SNE \citep{van2008visualizing}, then color the points by the image's taxonomic label.
+\modelname{} demonstrates strong performance in a low-data regime on our extrinsic evaluation, but why?
+We further conduct an intrinsic evaluation and visualize \modelname{'s} learned image representations to shed light on this question (\cref{fig:intrinsic}).
+We embed image representations from iNat21's validation set (unseen during training) using t-SNE \citep{van2008visualizing} and color the points by the image's taxonomic label.
 For each plot, we run t-SNE independently on the subset of examples under the labeled taxonomical rank.
-Each plot visualizes one rank of the taxonomic hierarchy and the top six categories of the following rank, e.g., the top left plot visualizes the six most common phyla of the Animalia Kingdom.
-At higher ranks like kingdom (omitted for space) and phylum, both CLIP and \modelname{} have good separation, but \modelname{’s} representation is more fine-grained and contains a richer clustering structure.
-At lower ranks, \modelname{} produces evidently more separable features, while CLIP’s features are cluttered and lack a clear clustering structure. \cref{app:example-predictions} has more qualitative results and visuals.
+Each plot visualizes one taxonomic hierarchy rank and the top six categories of the next rank, e.g., the top left plot visualizes the six most common phyla in the Animalia kingdom.
+At higher ranks like kingdom (omitted for space) and phylum, both CLIP and \modelname{} have good separation, but \modelname{’s} representations are more fine-grained and contain a richer clustering structure.
+At lower ranks, \modelname{} produces evidently more separable features, while CLIP’s features are cluttered and lack a clear structure. \cref{app:example-predictions} has more qualitative results and visuals.